chainbound/fiber-rs/README.md

 ```

 ### Subscriptions
+All subscriptions return a `Stream` (`UnboundedReceiverStream`) of the specified type.
+If the underlying gRPC stream fails due to connection issues, it will automatically be retried.

 #### Transactions
-Subscribing to transactions will return an `TxStream`, yielding `ethers.Transaction`
+Subscribing to transactions will return a `Stream`, yielding [`ethers::types::Transaction`](https://docs.rs/ethers/latest/ethers/types/struct.Transaction.html)
 for every new transaction that's received.

 **Example:**